 How to Access Windows 10 Safe Mode: A Step-by-Step Guide

-Windows 10 Safe Mode is a built-in troubleshooting function that lets in customers besides their system with minimum drivers and services.
-This mode is crucial when diagnosing and fixing various device problems, such as software conflicts, driver mistakes, and malware infections.
-Whether your PC is experiencing crashes, how to enter safe mode windows 10 boot screw ups, or sluggish overall performance, understanding how to start Windows 10 in Safe Mode assists you to clear up these troubles efficiently.
+Windows 10 Safe Mode is a built-in troubleshooting feature that allows users to start their system with only essential drivers and services.
+This mode is useful when diagnosing and fixing system issues such as software conflicts, driver errors, or malware infections.
+If your PC is facing crashes, boot failures, or slow performance, knowing how to start Windows 10 in Safe Mode can help you resolve these problems effectively.

 How to Start Windows 10 in Safe Mode